nikita-olechko/Algorithmic-Trading-In-Python/README.md

 Note: There is an equally functional backtesting framework in R, which can be found in the complementary repository "Backtesting Trading Strategies".
 However, I am no longer directly supporting the R version, and I recommend using the Python version instead.

+# Modelling

+Far be it from me to tell you how to model your data.
+However, a simple linear neural network framework using sci-kit learn is available in models/relative_price_change.py.
+You can see how parameters are added to base data, and how those parameters are used to model the next price change using a linear neural network.

+For proper neural networks training I would recommend using a more robust framework like Tensorflow or PyTorch.
+However, this framework is a good starting point for those who are new to neural networks and want to get a feel for how they work.

 # Contact Me

 If you have any questions, suggestions, or want to discuss ideas about improving or extending the program, feel free to reach out to me: